gretaivan/DateWithAngular/README.md

 - Node 14
 - Entity Framework
 - AutoMapper
-- Sqlight - for development
+- Sqlite - for development

 ###### and of course